Edinburgh Corporation Tramways: Electrification

 Until 1920 Leith was a separate burgh, with its own municipal tram system.
 The Leith system was electrified, whereas the Edinburgh system used cable haulage (as still used by the San Francisco cable car system and the Great Orme Tramway in Wales).
 The cable was housed in a shallow trough between the tram rails; breakages could reduce the entire system to a standstill.
 The main depot was moved to Shrubhill on Leith Walk.
-An underground chamber at the main turn into the garages here was permanently manned during operating hours to try to reduce cable-snagging.
+An underground chamber at the main turn into the garages here was permanently staffed during operating hours to try to reduce cable-snagging.

 Passengers going from Edinburgh to Leith had to change trams (from cable-drawn to electric) at Pilrig on Leith Walk at the boundary between Leith and Edinburgh.
 This confused exchange of passengers was known locally as "the Pilrig muddle", and lasted until the electrification of the Edinburgh system.

 In 1922 Edinburgh Corporation decided to convert the entire system to electric traction.
 This took around three years to implement.
 The last cable tram operated in June 1923.
 A short section of original tram rail and cable track can still be seen in Waterloo Place.

 Musselburgh also had its own electrified tram system from 1906.
 Passengers had to change to the cable-hauled Edinburgh trams at Joppa until 1923.
 The Musselburgh system was subsequently incorporated into the Edinburgh system, with the tramway to Port Seton closing east of Levenhall in 1928.
 Musselburgh continued to be served by Edinburgh trams until 1954.